jiho/atlasr/documentation/HOWTO create a BRT model.md

 *   `contributions`  named vector of the percentage of contributions of all prediction variables to the model (sum to 100)

 *   `prediction`  `data.frame` with the prediction grid (`lat`, `lon`), the predicted probability of presence / abundance (`pred`) at the grid points and possibly the cross validated error (`CVpred`).

-*   `plot.pred`  a ggplot2 object with the prediction plot.

 ## Analysis routine